-My pitching pedigree is nothing to write home about, having spanned a whopping 6.0 IP over 4 years as a relief pitcher at The University of Texas at Dallas.
-As a fringe player starved for playing time, I dedicated myself to learning everything I could to get better and move up the depth chart.
+My pitching pedigree is nothing to brag on, having spanned an extremely modest 6.0 IP over 4 years as a relief pitcher at The University of Texas at Dallas.
+As a fringe player starved for playing time, I fruitlessly tried to unlock some kind of competitive advantage within myself.

 I had no idea what I was doing.
 I turned to the internet and followed the rabbit hole.
 One guy said to long toss, another said don't.
 One guy said to lift weights, another said don't.
 The contradictions and explanations all added up to zero.
 It made no sense.
 I made no progress and barely played my senior year.

 Six months later, I was coaching select ball and giving private lessons.
 I wanted to provide better instruction than I had ever received and kept working to make sense of it all.
 Meanwhile, I was giving pitching lessons, bad ones.

 One day, I decided to make a concentrated effort to understand one of the more complicated and precise pieces on pitching that I had ever come across: Dr. Mike Marshall's Coaching Baseball Pitchers Book (online).
 Things started to make sense.

 Around this same time, I came across Kyle Boddy's now-defunct SBNation Blog Driveline Mechanics.
 We were after the same answers and could speak each other's language.
 We were lucky to have been at the same point on our learning curves.
 Kyle, of course, went on to establish the highly successful Driveline Baseball, and I... thought it would be a good idea to try to get into medical school and become an orthopedic surgeon (more on that below).